Film Grain vs Digital Noise

 Why Grain Looks Good and Noise Doesn't

-Grainy takes a different approach.
+imagegrain takes a different approach.
 Our algorithm generates spatially-correlated noise using smooth interpolation between random sample points.
-The result has the organic, clustered quality of real film grain - and because it has spatial structure, JPEG and WebP can compress it efficiently.
+The result has the organic, clustered feel of a larger-scale texture.
+It does not reproduce the full chemistry or imaging response of a specific emulsion.